Visitor EventsView Business Events

 Time: 7:00 pm - 9:00 pm

+This indoor event will be held on the Main Stage.
+Tickets are $20.
 With the health of our community in mind, patrons are expected to be vaccinated against COVID -19 and will be asked to show proof of vaccination, either with an original vaccination card, photocopy of the card, cell phone photograph, or verifiable health info PDA app.
 Alternately, attendees can provide proof of a negative COVID-19 test (PCR) performed within 72 hours of the show.
 In accordance with CDC recommendations and Vermont Department of Health regarding indoor spaces, masks are required.

 Location: Highland Center for the Arts, Greensboro